 So inhale to come out of this, and let's take it a little bit deeper this time, or if you'd like to stay where you are, you can stay at the second level.

 This time, exhale and fold forward with your shoulders back and your spine long.
-You can see that in his deepest expression of this pose, he's not compromising his posture at all he's keeping his foot flexed, and he's getting the full benefit of this stretch.
-Great job!
+And you can see that in his deepest expression of this pose, he's not compromising his posture at all, he's keeping his foot flexed, and he's getting the full benefit of this stretch.
+Great job.

 Inhale and we'll come out of this.